Bikini Girls from The Philippines!

 It’s a strange thing to walk into a male public toilet in a Pinoy Mall and see rows of guys doing their hair, and sometimes make up, in front of the mirrors.

-A near duplicate of a girls rest rooms or backstage fashion set.
+A near duplicate of a girls rest room or backstage fashion set.
 Indeed, it seems that nearly every week there’s a catwalk, or fashion model show in all the malls.
 Just nothing too revealing is ever shown, the mall is after all a family area.
 So not a bikini in sight!

 I don’t frequent night club style bars.
 And, I am sure things are different there.
 Then again such places are now part of the culture here too.